 The object of the Association is to promote research, development and innovation in order to strengthen the competitiveness of European industry across the electronics components and systems (ECS) value chain.

 AENEAS is open to all European key players in the value chain, such as large industry, Small and Medium Enterprises, research institutes, academia, and associations.
 Currently nearly 220 organisations are registered as members of the Association.

 More information about AENEAS: https://aeneas-office.org

-ARTEMIS Industry Association, a non-profit association for the European R&I actors and private partner in ECSEL Joint Undertaking, supports the formation of consortia and initiation of project proposals for joint collaboration and creates the meeting place where key industry players and other R&D&I actors identify strategic high priority topics for collaborative R&I projects.
-It represents an influential network of organisations focused on the innovation and development of Embedded Intelligent Systems in Europe with about 180 members.
+As private partner in ECSEL Joint Undertaking, ARTEMIS-IA supports formation of consortia and initiation of project proposals for joint collaboration and creates the meeting place where key industry players and other R&D&I actors identify strategic high priority topics for collaborative R&I projects.